-I've offered eBook editions of both of my writing prompts workbook and journal titles using Amazon Kindle Direct Publishing (KDP).
+I've offered eBook editions of both of my writing prompts workbook and journal titles using KDP.
 I've been surprised that I've actually sold a number of them in this format!
 Maybe these readers just want to save money on book purchases and this was a money-saving choice.

 Of course, a workbook or journal on the Kindle app does not allow readers to enter their answers in the eBook.
 I'm guessing that these folks are using some e-device, or possibly a separate notebook, to get their answers written down.

 When formatting a workbook or guided journal for Kindle or other eBook platforms, make sure to remove the lines from the manuscript prior to uploading!
 These lines look horrible in eBook readers.
 Just include the questions.
 Also make sure to remove any print edition specific instructions such as "write your answer in the lines below."